hypn0tick/nms-lua-mods/README.md

 # <p align="center">Hypn0tick's NMS LUA Mod Collection</p>

-<p align="center">This is a repository containing my collection of No Man's Sky script mods that use the <a href="https://github.com/HolterPhylo/AMUMSS">AMUMSS Framework</a>, a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.</p>
+<p align="justify">This is a repository containing my collection of No Man's Sky script mods that use the <a href="https://github.com/HolterPhylo/AMUMSS">AMUMSS Framework</a>, a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.</p>

 <p align="justify">For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the <a href="https://discord.gg/5Bb3pYYVyV">NMS Modding Discord</a>.
 For LUA script examples, check out the <a href="https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection">AMUMSS Standard Collection</a>, which includes various helpful learning examples, and the general <a href="https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection">AMUMSS LUA Mod Script Collection</a>.</p>